H0rn3t-Sp1d3rs/wpscan/README.md

 # Wordpress scanning

-This tools made by h0rn3t sp1d3rs
+This tools made by h0rn3t sp1d3rs.
+This is an online WordPress Scanner for detecting and reporting WordPress site.
+This tool detect almost 90% acutestluy detecting and reporting WordPress site.

 ```